gongzir1/gongzir1.github.io/_pages/about.md

   - /about.html
 ---

-I’m Zirui Gong, a PhD candidate at Griffith University, working under <a href="https://trust-agi.github.io/">TrustAGI Lab</a>.
+I’m Zirui Gong, a PhD candidate at Griffith University, working in <a href="https://trust-agi.github.io/">TrustAGI Lab</a>, under the supervision of <a href="https://leozhangcs.github.io/">Dr. Leo Zhang</a>, <a href="https://shiruipan.github.io/">Prof. Shirui Pan</a>, and <a href="https://profiles.uts.edu.au/Yanjun.Zhang">Dr. Yanjun Zhang</a>.
 My research is centered on uncovering security and privacy vulnerabilities in Federated Learning (FL) systems, with the goal of improving the resilience and trustworthiness of distributed machine learning.

 Publications
 ======